DiaryOfATariffUpgrade/DiaryOfATariffUpgrade.github.io/index.md

 #### Monday 5th
 Enquired as to the progress of the latest ticket (#4), noting that I have not yet been called.

-(2.5 hours later) For the first time in this process somebody from an internal team has reached out to me directly - maybe we're about to make meaningful progress.
+(2.5 hours later) For the first time in this process somebody from an internal team has reached out to me by email - maybe we're about to make meaningful progress?

 #### Wednesday 7th
 Disappointed not to have had any sort of progress report, I enquired whether any additional information was required and was told *"They will be in contact shortly once they have a response (from the support team)"*

 #### Monday 12th
-As "shortly" has well and truly expired, enquired again...
+As "shortly" has well and truly expired, I requested an update (by email) as to the progress made since last Monday.

-Published this page to document the process, so as to avoid repeating myself for every new person I deal with.
+(Also published this page to document the process, so as to avoid repeating myself for every new person I deal with)